HangfireIO/Hangfire.Autofac/README.md

 ### Mixed Lifetime Scopes

-Beaware that if you are using multiple lifetime scopes to share services that all dependencies of those services need to be similarly regustered.
+Beaware that if you are using multiple lifetime scopes to share services that all dependencies of those services need to be similarly registered.
 For example:

 ```csharp
 public class WebOnlyService(){ ... }